- Walking by Hidden Crosses in the Churches of Ephesus

 Despite this, the Museum presents a diverse perspective on the history of Central Asia.
 The region was controlled and influenced by multiple kingdoms like the Kushan, Parthian, and Samanid empires.
 However, the Christian influence came from the Church of the East, which formed communities throughout Central Asia.
 They used the Syriac alphabet to write Sogdian, examples of which can be found as far east as China.[1]https://www.academia.edu/57203378/THE_LITURGICAL_LANGUAGE_OF_THE_CHURCH_OF_THE_EAST_IN_CHINA[2]Also Mark Dickens’ write up https://www.academia.edu/398258/Nestorian_Christianity_In_Central_Asia

 On the first floor, a pottery sherd displays an example of a red cross outlined in black.
 The display mistakenly places the cross near items labeled before the birth of Christ.
-Yet the source is near Sarazm, located five kilometers west of Penjikent (sometimes spelled Panjikent), in the area where Sogdian was spoken.
+Yet the source is near Sarazm, located five kilometers west of Penjikent (sometimes spelled Panjikent), where Sogdian was spoken.
 Unfortunately, the historical descriptions of Sarazm in the museum focus on the beginnings of this civilization; there are no comments on when the community ended or when it migrated toward Penjikent (sometimes spelled Panjikent).
-The small archeological area dug up on Sarazm focuses on 3000 B.C. to 1500 B.C..[3]https://www.worldheritagesite.org/list/Sarazm Bobojon Ghafurov[4]Ghafurov, Tajiks: Pre-Ancient, Ancient and Medival History, Dushanbe: Irfon, 2020, 601. mentions that this civilization ended near 1500 B.C., so I suspect this cross must have been found near that site since other Christian items have been found near to Penjikent.
+The small archaeological area dug up on Sarazm focuses on 3000 B.C. to 1500 B.C..[3]https://www.worldheritagesite.org/list/Sarazm Bobojon Ghafurov[4]Ghafurov, Tajiks: Pre-Ancient, Ancient and Medival History, Dushanbe: Irfon, 2020, 601. mentions that this civilization ended near 1500 B.C., so I suspect this cross must have been found near that site since other Christian items came from Penjikent.

-This cross is shaped similarly to the crosses found on coins in the Osrušana (Ushrusana) hoard, which depict a Sogdian ruler on one side and often a tiny cross on the other[5]SMIRNOVA, 1981, 32, most likely from Ushrusana’s capital, Bunjikat.
+This cross and the crosses found on coins in the Osrušana (Ushrusana) hoard present many similarities.
+These coins depict a Sogdian ruler on one side and often a tiny cross on the other[5]SMIRNOVA, 1981, 32, most likely from Ushrusana’s capital, Bunjikat.

 Multiple discoveries and even what appears as a Christian grave site in the Penjikent area (Urtakishlak, Уртакишлок) indicate a strong Christian presence.
 Barakatullo Ashurov refers to a burial of a young child with a cross and other similar burials which depict Christian influence.[6]Barakatullo Ashurov.
 Tarsākyā: an analysis of Sogdian Christianity based on Archaeological, Numismatic, Epigraphic and Textual Sources, 2013, 147.
 He labels the area as Dashti-Urdakon (literally the middle grassland location), which the village of Urta – kishlak meaning middle village in Uzbek, placing this within one-kilometer southeast of Sarazm.
 Another, Lala-Comneno lists the site one kilometer southeast of Penjikent.))[7]ASHUROV, B. (2019).
 ‘Sogdian Christianity’: Evidence from architecture and material culture.
 Journal of the Royal Asiatic Society, 29(1), 163. doi:10.1017/S1356186318000330.[8]Maria Adelaide Lala Comneno, Nestorianism in Central Asia during the First Millennium:

 Archaeological Evidence, 1997, 37.
-Despite a few kilometer difference, either location places this cross-shard near Penjikent.
+Despite a few kilometers difference, either location places this cross-shard near Penjikent.
+The de-emphasis on this shard makes it one of the key hidden crosses in the museum.

 Penjikent Ossuary

-I love this oil lamp which depicts multiple crosses.
-The long shape extends a bit farther than a Byzantine lamp; it came from Bundjikat (Bunjikat, Бунҷикат) site in Shahristan in the Ferghana valley.
+I love this oil lamp, which depicts multiple crosses.
+It is a definite gem of the hidden crosses in the museum.
+The long shape extends a bit farther than a Byzantine lamp; it came from the Bundjikat (Bunjikat, Бунҷикат) site in Shahristan in the Ferghana valley.
 This city thrived from the 5th to the 9th century.
 The Archeological Museum of Khojent displays similar Christian objects from this site, giving us a fuller picture of Christian influence in the area.

 This gravestone with pearled-cross and Syriac writing most likely comes from north of Tajikistan.
 Seeing this stone a few years ago in the Museum, I wrote Dr. Mark Dickens to ascertain where it came from.
-The Tashkent Museum displays similar stones which Dr. Dickens has written about.[11]Mark Dickens writes about similar stones in Echoes of a Forgotten Presence: Reconstructing the History of the Church of the East, 253.
-Again contacting him, he hopes to analyze this Dushanbe stone, and I will link his information when his write-up is finished.
+The Tashkent Museum displays similar stones that Dr. Dickens has written about.[11]Mark Dickens writes about similar stones in Echoes of a Forgotten Presence: Reconstructing the History of the Church of the East, 253.

-The hidden nature of Christianity in the Museum is seen in this display pictured on the right, where four objects take up space on the second floor without any signage, an indication of source, or other information.
+The four objects in the picture on the right displays the hidden nature of Christianity in the Museum.
+This display on the second floor gives no signage.
+The case gives no indication of source, or any other information.
 The third item from the top is a mold to form crosses.
 Mark Dickens said, “Many of these crosses were locally made, as evidenced by the discovery of casting moulds in Merv and Rabinjan, between Bukhara and Samarqand[12]Rott 2006; Savchenko and Dickens 2009: 131–2, 297, 299; Savchenko 2010: 77

-The other objects may come from an entranceway.
-The spiral images at the top and bottom are also found on many Byzantine church buildings and could represent God’s eternality.
-The other clay symbol (second for the top) has a six-point hexagon in the center, possibly a solar mark found on many other items in the Museum.
+The other objects may come from an entrance way.
+The spiral images at the top and bottom could represent God’s eternality, a symbol found in many Byzantine church buildings.
+The other clay symbol (second for the top) has a six-point hexagon in the center, possibly a solar mark found.

-In a December 2022 visit, another moulds was placed alongside the other, creating more curiosity with this addition (photo taken by Payrav Gardiev).
+In a December 2022 visit, another mould was placed alongside the other, creating more curiosity with this addition (photo taken by Payrav Gardiev).
+These hidden crosses give testimony in this Dushanbe museum.

-In historical research, Barakatullo Ashurov says that only six Christian structures (monasteries or churches) have been found so far in all of Central Asia.[14]http://www.exploration-eurasia.com/pictures/Urgusogdian_christianity_evidence_from_architecture_and_material_culture.pdf These structures are located in Merv (Turkmenistan), Termez (Uzbekistan), Urgut (Uzbekistan) and Aq-Beshim (Kyrgyzstan).
-Other churches have been excavated in Central Asia, including Turfan (Xinjiang, China) and Olon Süme-in Tor (Inner Mongolia, China).
-Besides church structures, some locations show forth caves that were used as monasteries, like the one south of Kabodian in Tajikistan, on the banks of the Amu Darya.[15]https://rsaa.org.uk/blog/in-search-of-ancient-christianity-the-nestorian-caves-of-tajikistan/
+Barakatullo Ashurov says that historical researchers have found only six Christian structures (monasteries or churches) so far in all of Central Asia.[14]http://www.exploration-eurasia.com/pictures/Urgusogdian_christianity_evidence_from_architecture_and_material_culture.pdf These structures are located in Merv (Turkmenistan), Termez (Uzbekistan), Urgut (Uzbekistan) and Aq-Beshim (Kyrgyzstan).
+The others include the excavated churches in Central Asia, including Turfan (Xinjiang, China) and Olon Süme-in Tor (Inner Mongolia, China).
+Besides church structures, some locations show forth caves used as monasteries, like the one south of Kabodian in Tajikistan, on the banks of the Amu Darya.[15]https://rsaa.org.uk/blog/in-search-of-ancient-christianity-the-nestorian-caves-of-tajikistan/

-The one place where the Museum credits Christianity is the write-up on Panjikent when they acknowledge that many religions existed in this ancient location, listing Christianity.
+The one place where the Museum credits Christianity is the write-up on Panjikent.
+On the wall plaque, they acknowledge that many religions existed in this ancient location, listing Christianity.

-Yet throughout this Museum survives a testimony to the past influence of the Church of the East.
-Now, when visiting Dushanbe Antiquities Museum, one can notice the many objects that show additional evidence of early Christian impact in the area.
+Yet, throughout this museum, a testimony to the past influence of the Church of the East survives.
+The hidden crosses are numerous.
+When visiting the Dushanbe Antiquities Museum, one can notice the many objects showing additional evidence of early Christian impact in the area.

 To follow: